 Wish you could work on more proper desktops?
 Check out how to use Apple Remote Desktop to manage multiple machines.

 Organization is key to a productive workspace, so you might also check out ways to automatically delete downloads on your Mac for a cleaner machine.
+And how about using these tips to make everyday tasks easier on your Mac?

 Image credit: Current Setup (Matthew Van Kampen)